jenseng/hair_trigger/README.md

 hesitate to @ me repeatedly, sometimes those github notifications slip through the cracks. 😆.

-If you want to add a feature/bugfix, you can rely on Travis to run the tests, but do also run them locally (especially if you are changing supported railses/etc).
+If you want to add a feature/bugfix, you can rely on Github Actions to run the tests, but do also run them locally (especially if you are changing supported railses/etc).
 HairTrigger uses [appraisal](https://github.com/thoughtbot/appraisal) to manage all that w/ automagical gemfiles.
 So the tl;dr when testing locally is:

 1. make sure you have mysql and postgres installed (homebrew or whatever)
 2. `bundle exec appraisal install` -- get all the dependencies